elizabethjmohr/ejmohr/content/project/snowyOwls/index.md

 <iframe src="chloropleth2.png" width = "100%" height = 550 seamless = "seamless" frameBorder = "0"> </iframe>

-*Figure 3: Proportion of birding outings reported on eBird where a snowy owl was observed, 2009-2021.*
+*Figure 5: Proportion of birding outings reported on eBird where a snowy owl was observed, 2009-2021.*

 This set of maps tells a slightly different story than the previous set.
 First, the 2011-2012, 2013-2014, and 2017-2018 migration seasons stand out as the most "irruptive".
 During these years, the percentage of birding outings that resulted in a snowy owl sighting was non-zero in all states[^4] and much higher relative to other years.
 In contrast to the first set of maps, this set of maps suggests that North Dakota would be a great place to go in the winter if you wanted to see a snowy owl in any given year [^5].
-This was not apparent in Figure 1 because the data in that figure don't account for the fact that there isn't a whole lot of birding activity in North Dakota.
+This was not apparent in Figure 1 because the area-normalized observation counts in that figure don't account for the fact that there isn't a whole lot of birding activity in North Dakota.
 Finally, while the 2020-2021 wasn't a "bad" year for owl sightings, it doesn't appear quite as "good" as some past seasons where migration was more irruptive.
 This wasn't obvious in Figure 1, where the observations per unit area metric doesn't account for higher amounts of birding during that season (pandemic birding, anyone?).

 [^1]: eBird Basic Dataset.
 Version: EBD_relOct-2021.
 Cornell Lab of Ornithology, Ithaca, New York.
 Oct 2021.